ryanoglesby08/the-eod-machine/README.md

 TODO
-X Deploy to Rackspace
-- Use the scheduled jobs
-- Use public IP
-- Inject SMTP user/pass
-- Use BC SMTP instead of gmail
 - Show error for author if left empty on submit
-- Preserve content if submit fails
+- Preserve contents and author if submit fails
 - Allow multiple content entries for each category in a single submit
-- Better automation of Rackspace deploy
+- Better automation of deployment
+- Support multiple/customizable teams
+- Support customizable categories